Eat Chess · Capture

 board.
 Saved on screen.

-Capture is a chess companion for the games you already play.
-Place your phone over a real board so the app can record the moves, or skip the camera and play locally against a built-in computer or a friend.
-Your games land in a local library you can review and export as PGN.
+Capture is a chess helper for the games you already play.
+Place your phone over a real board so the app can record the moves.
+Or skip the camera and play on screen against a built-in computer or a friend.
+Your games stay on your device, where you can review them and export PGN.

 chef's note: Coming soon to iOS and Android.
 Camera permission is needed for real-board capture.